 The Foundation for Prader-Willi Research was established in 2003 by a small group of parents who saw the need to foster research that would help their children with Prader-Willi syndrome lead more healthy and fulfilling lives.
 Today, FPWR is composed of hundreds of parents, family members, researchers, and others who are interested in addressing the many issues related to PWS, including childhood obesity, developmental delay, psychiatric disorders, and autism spectrum disorders.

-More than fifty research projects have been funded since 2003, covering these topics:
+148 research projects have been funded since 2003, covering topics such as:

 - the genetics and pathophysiology of PWS